 There was serious rioting between black and white youths in Brixton.

 BIG MOVIES: AN AMERICAN WEREWOLF IN LONDON, ARTHUR, CHARIOTS OF FIRE, THE EVIL DEAD, MAD MAX 2, INDIANA JONES - RAIDERS OF THE LOST ARK.

 Between April and June of this year, the Falklands conflict between Great Britain and Argentina dominated the headlines.
-254 British soldiers and 750 Argentininians lost their lives.
+254 British soldiers and 750 Argentinians lost their lives.
 The war between Iran and Iraq also entered its sixteenth month at the start of this year.

 On June 21st the Prince and Princess of Wales celebrated the birth of their first son, William Arthur Philip Louis.

 The Mary Rose was raised off the seabed at Southsea, Hampshire in the UK, after 17 years of research on the wreck.

 Barney B. Clark received the World's first artificial heart transplant in Utah, USA.

 American actor Henry Fonda died shortly after winning an oscar for his part in the film 'On Golden Pond'.

 BIG MOVIES: BLADE RUNNER, E.T.
 THE EXTRA TERRESTRIAL, RAMBO - FIRST BLOOD, 48 HRS, GANDHI, AN OFFICER AND A GENTLEMAN, POLTERGEIST, THE THING, TOOTSIE.

 The news was mainly dominated by the fighting in Beirut.
 Anarchy reigned in the Lebanese capital as opposing factions fought for supremacy on the streets.